The Future of Stacks & Languages, New-age Working Methods

 To expand on the same and learn more about what hiring and working methods, languages and stacks will survive in the future, we sat down with James L Palmieri, VP Executive and a veteran in infrastructure operations, project management, business continuity, and application resiliency.

-About The Speaker: James L Palmieri
+About James L Palmieri

 After starting his career as a technician installing cable, then working in data center operations at one of the top financial firms, James L Palmieri is now working as a VP executive.
 He holds extensive experience in infrastructure operations, project management, business continuity, and application resiliency.
 James is an agent who quickly adapts to automation to ensure efficiencies are deployed in a procedural way to maintain consistency.